teal triangle graphic

 Areas of Interest

-Alkermes is currently accepting proposals that address the topic areas listed below for Schizophrenia and Bipolar Disorder.
+Alkermes is currently accepting proposals that address the topic areas listed below for Schizophrenia, Bipolar Disorder, Narcolepsy, and Idiopathic Hypersomnia

 Schizophrenia

-• Understanding and implementing pharmacologic approaches to address one or more of the following challenges in the treatment of schizophrenia:
+• Understanding patient-centered approaches to address one or more of the following challenges in the care of patients with schizophrenia:

 Bipolar Disorder

-• Understanding and implementing pharmacologic approaches to address one or more of the following challenges in the treatment of bipolar disorder:
+• Understanding patient-centered approaches to address one or more of the following challenges in the care of patients with bipolar disorder:

 teal triangle graphic